-- their level of vulnerability - their need to learn and demonstrate appropriate behaviour - their need to develop self-esteem and positive body image - the need to involve all staff, including ancillary staff and carers, in policy development, planning and training - the management of personal care - clarity about sources of support for pupils.
+- their level of vulnerability - their need to learn and demonstrate appropriate behaviour - their need to develop self-esteem and positive body image - the need to involve all staff, including ancillary staff and carers, in policy development, planning and training - the management of personal care clarity about sources of support for pupils - e) Resources

-f) Resources

 We will use appropriate schemes and the resources recommended within it when planning and delivering the RSE Curriculum.
-We will avoid a 'resource-led' approach to delivering RSE, instead focusing on the needs of the children and our planned learning objectives.
-We will carefully select resources which meet these objectives.
 We will carefully evaluate teacher resources, leaflets and videos, before using them.
 We will select resources which:

-- are consistent with our Curriculum for RSE

-- relate to the aims and objectives of this Policy

-- are suitable to the age, maturity, needs, linguistic proficiency and ability of the children
+- are consistent with our Curriculum for RSE - relate to the aims and objectives of this Policy - are suitable to the age, maturity, needs, linguistic proficiency and ability of the children f) Confidentiality

 - appeal to adults and children

 - are up-to-date in factual content

 - are produced by a reputable organisation

-- do not show unfair bias e.g. towards a commercial product - avoid racial, gender and sexual stereotyping - encourage active and participative learning - conform to the legal requirements for RSE g) Use of visitors to support RSE
+- do not show unfair bias e.g. towards a commercial product

+- avoid racial, gender and sexual stereotyping

+- encourage active and participative learning

+- conform to the legal requirements for RSE